 Where does your next dollar go?

 The Money Order of Operations tells you what to do with each dollar — match, debt, emergency fund, Roth, HSA, 15%, goals, debt, wealth — in order.
-This walkthrough collects nine facts about your situation and stamps a personalized roadmap on it: which step is next, which are done, and which you can skip.
+Answer one question at a time, or jump to the full roadmap, and it lines your situation up against the standard sequence: which step is next, which are done, and which you can skip.

 If regular giving is part of your plan, set that percentage first and run this walkthrough on what's left — the guide explains why.